A Novel Parameterization for Rapid Cooling in Supernova Remnants, with applications to the Pa 30 nebula: Introduction

-If a WD merger is the progenitor scenario, a feasible characterization for the SN 1181 transient event is a Type Iax (SNe Iax) (\citealt{yao_observational_2023}, \citealt{gvaramadze_massive_2019}).
+If a WD merger is the progenitor scenario, a feasible explanation for the SN 1181 transient event is a Type Iax (SNe Iax) (\citealt{oskinova_x-rays_2020}, \citealt{ritter_remnant_2021}, \citealt{yao_observational_2023}).
 SNe Iax are a group of abnormal Type Ia supernovae (SNe Ia) that are sub-luminous and have slower velocities near peak \citep{foley_type_2013}.
 Furthermore, \citealt{kashyap_double-degenerate_2018} demonstrated that a ONe-CO WD merger that fails to detonate would expel a small amount of mass, creating a Iax-like event, and leave behind a kicked and spinning super-Chandresekhar WD.
+Furthermore, a sufficient delay between merger to explosion could diminish overall asymmetries in the resulting nebula \citep{soker_supernovae_2024}.
+However, the Pa 30 system still challenges a Type Iax model as explanation for the initial transient.
+SNe Iax are thought to result in a kicked stellar remnant \citep{kashyap_double-degenerate_2018} but the observed location of Pa 30's central object suggests too slow of an initial kick velocity to make sense \citep{lykou_new_2023}.